abrakitlaw/facade-pattern-learning/README.md

 The principle prevents us from creating designs that have a large number of classes coupled together so that changes in one part of the system cascade to other parts.
 When you build lot of dependencies between many classes, you are building a fragile system that will be costly to maintain and complex for others to understand.

+purposes of this principle is to reduces the dependencies between objects and reduces software maintenance.
+And also in